-Here are the current opportunities available for group members to get involved with.
-This list will be updated as opportunities become available.
+Here are the current opportunities available for young people to get involved with.

 Some opportunities are confidential due to the nature of the research and so will only be available to Your Rheum members via our closed Facebook Group.
 To access these opportunities you must apply to be a group member.

 YOUR RHEUM VIRTUAL MEETINGS

 - 8th April 7- 8:15pm

 Email Laura if you would like to join us – firstname.lastname@example.org

 - NEW Versus Arthritis Young Expert (for 11-16 year olds)